How student loan consolidation works

 What is student loan consolidation?

-Student loan consolidation is a process that combines multiple student loans into one new loan to help you reduce the number of payments you have to make each month.
-This process might give you a chance to lower your monthly payment and/or interest rate.
+Student loan consolidation is a process that combines multiple student loans into one new loan to help reduce the number of payments you have to make each month.
+It might also give you a chance to lower your monthly payment or interest rate.

-There might be drawbacks though.
+But there might be drawbacks.
 According to the Department of Education, you could lose some benefits.
-You could also end up increasing the total amount you owe or extending how long it takes to pay off everything.
+You could also end up increasing the total amount you owe or extending the time it takes to pay off everything.

 Federal student loan consolidation

-You can consolidate many federal loans with a Direct Consolidation Loan.
+You can consolidate one or more federal loans into a Direct Consolidation Loan.
 This could help you lower the number of loan payments you have to make each month and reduce your monthly payment by extending your loan term.
 It can even help you qualify for certain repayment or forgiveness plans.

-If you have private student loans or a mix of federal and private, you can’t consolidate them through the federal program.
-But you might be able to combine them through a private lender or bank.
+If you have private student loans or a mix of federal and private loans, you can’t consolidate them through a federal program.
+But you might be able to combine them through a private lender or bank by refinancing your loans.

-Private student loan consolidation might not offer interest rates as low as a federal program would.
-But your rate for a new private consolidated loan may still be lower than your previous loan rates if your credit score has improved.
-Remember to continue making payments towards any student credit cards.
+Private student loan refinancing might not offer interest rates as low as a federal program would.
+But your rate for a new private consolidated loan may still be lower than your previous loan rates if your credit scores have improved.

-Keep in mind that if you’re consolidating federal and private student loans, you could lose access to any benefits of the federal loans, like federal repayment plans and deferment programs.
+Keep in mind that if you’re consolidating federal and private student loans by refinancing with a private lender, you could lose access to any benefits of the federal loans, like federal repayment plans and deferment programs.

 Some of the requirements for federal student loan consolidation include: